 Investigating taxation reform

-PIJI’s ongoing program of research into taxation models follow’s the ACCC’s recommendation of incentives to support public interest journalism, made in its Digital Platforms Inquiry.
+The Public Interest Journalism Initiative’s ongoing program of research into taxation models follows the Australian Competition and Consumer Commission’s recommendation of incentives to support public interest journalism, made in its Digital Platforms Inquiry.

 PIJI is investigating three areas of taxation reform for public interest journalism:

 - Industry tax rebates for public interest journalism producers

 - Commercial investment tax incentives

 Research suggests that an R&D-style tax rebate for public interest journalism could have a significant positive investment impact.
 Conservative analysis suggests a benefit-cost ratio of up to 1.90, and as much as $356m additional benefit.